Expert-elicitation method for non-parametric joint priors using normalizing flows: Discussion Outlook

 \section{Discussion \& Outlook}

-In this paper, we introduce an elicitation method for learning \emph{non-parametric joint priors} building on and extending our simulation-based framework \citep{bockting2023simulation}.
-This work demonstrates that our framework is capable of supporting the development of various elicitation methods, in addition to the previously introduced method for learning independent parametric priors.
-To learn non-parametric joint priors, we utilize normalizing flows \citep{kobyzev2020normalizing} to learn flexible joint priors for the model parameters.
-Through four simulation studies, we demonstrated the successful learning of such priors informed by expert knowledge.
+In this paper, we introduce an extension of our simulation-based framework \citep{bockting2023simulation} for learning \emph{non-parametric joint priors}.
+This extension builds on using normalizing flows \citep{kobyzev2020normalizing} to learn flexible joint priors for the model parameters.
 Although we employ normalizing flows in this work, other generative models, such as flow matching \citep{lipman2022flow} or diffusion models \citep{cao2024survey} are also compatible with our framework and can be readily used as a drop-in replacement.

+Across four simulation studies, we demonstrated successful learning of joint priors based primarily on interpretable quantities that can be meaningfully provided by domain experts.
+One exception is the use of correlation information, which the current method requires to reasonably constrain the optimization problem.
+Future work is required to integrate in our method an elicitation technique that infers the correlation indirectly from the expert by asking about interpretable quantities.
+Recently, \citet{mikkola2024preferential} proposed a method that uses pairwise comparisons or ranking techniques to learn a multivariate prior density, which could serve as an interesting avenue for future research.

-We view the ability to use the same framework for implementing various types of elicitation methods advantageous.
-By constructing these methods from shared modules (building blocks), our approach not only facilitates direct comparison between elicitation methods but also supports the establishment of benchmarks within the field.
-Furthermore, a unified framework facilitates the development of a standardized set of diagnostics and analysis tools, addressing a gap that currently exists in this area \citep{mikkola2023prior}.
-These tools can be employed during the elicitation process to specify target quantities, choose appropriate elicitation techniques, and evaluate the learned prior distributions.
+With the extension of our originally proposed simulation-based framework to support non-parametric prior distributions, we offer an elicitation framework, implemented in \emph{elicito} \citep{Bockting_elicito}, which can accommodate various types of elicitation methods within a single, unified structure.
+This facilitates the development of a standardized set of diagnostics and analysis tools, addressing a current gap in the literature \citep{mikkola2023prior}.